FREQUENTLY ASKED QUESTIONS

 What is the People’s Vaccine Alliance?

-The People’s Vaccine Alliance is a coalition of organisations and activists united under a common aim of campaigning for a ‘people’s vaccine’ for COVID-19.
+The People’s Vaccine Alliance is a coalition of organisations and activists united under a common aim of campaigning for equitable access worldwide to COVID-19 vaccines, treatments, tests and other medical technologies.
 This would be based on shared knowledge and freely available to everyone everywhere – a global common good.
-The alliance’s members include Free the Vaccine, Global Justice Now, Public Citizen, the Yunus Centre, Frontline AIDS, Amnesty International, Oxfam, SumOfUs and UNAIDS.
-The call for a #PeoplesVaccine is backed by past and present world leaders, health experts, faith leaders and economists.
-Click on our ‘Supporters’ page to see a full list.
+The call for a #PeoplesVaccine is backed by over 90 organisations, past and present world leaders, health experts, faith leaders and economists.
+See the full list of supporters here.

 Are intellectual property and patents the only barrier to mass production of any vaccine?